apronotti/2fa-for-smartcontracts/README.md

 # Two-Factor Authentication for smart Contracts

+Following the hackathon's recommendation [44 hackathon ideas](https://blog.chain.link/44-ways-to-enhance-your-smart-contract-with-chainlink/) we decided to apply in **"Account Security"** section.

 There are some Smart Contracts that due to its importance requires a second layer of security.
 In that cases this MVP provides a second factor of authentication using one of the wide spreaded apps such as Google Authenticator, Auth0, Microsoft Authenticator or Authy.